Providence RI: Beehive of Creativity

 TOUR: Captain Tom’s Providence River Boat Company

-One of the most unique tours of Providence’s urban waterways is via a 28-foot pontoon boat on the Providence River.
-Boats run daily from Waterplace Park through the Hurricane Barrier into Providence Harbor.
+One of the most unique guided tours of Providence’s urban waterways is via a 28-foot pontoon boat offered by the Providence River Boat Company on the Providence River.
+Tours run daily from Waterplace Park through the Hurricane Barrier into Providence Harbor.

-Captain Tom McGinn expounds on the history of the Providence waterfront, or lets you enjoy silently (your choice).
-It’s as close to Venice as you’re going to get in New England. $24 per person.
-Select “Waterfire” tours, $40pp, take you within arms reach of 80 river bonfires – a very special perspective.
-Contact online for reservations.
+Captain Tom McGinn expounds on the history of the Providence waterfront or lets you enjoy it silently (your choice).
+It’s as close to Venice as you’re going to get in New England.

 Gondolas in Providence RI